My First Yellow Jacket Nest Elimination

 In yet another YouTube video, the content creator used an insecticide dust which worked more slowly, but was effective.

 I had SpectracidePro Wasp and Hornet Killer on hand and I considered using that in combination with an insecticide dust.
-I didn’t have any insecticide dust, so I went to Lowes on 07/06/2024 to purchase some.
+I thought I didn’t have any insecticide dust, so I went to Lowes on 07/06/2024 to purchase some.

 Unfortunately, Lowes didn’t have any insecticide dust that listed yellow jackets as a target insect.
 However, I did spot Spectracide Carpenter Bee & Ground-Nesting Yellow Jacket Killer foam.
 I decided not to purchase the foam since I already had wasp and hornet spray.